IceShirok/IceShirok.github.io/_posts/2022-02-11-17-eye-of-the-tiger.md

 To keep myself sane in between study sessions, I’ve finished quite a few items from my "Things to Play/Watch" list - [Fringe on HBO Max](https://play.hbomax.com/series/urn:hbo:series:GYGhpSwCFYsISvQEAAAAH), [Pathfinder: Kingmaker](https://store.steampowered.com/app/640820/Pathfinder_Kingmaker__Enhanced_Plus_Edition/), and [Pokemon Legends: Arceus](https://legends.pokemon.com/en-us/).
 It didn’t help that I did get a small hit of the post-show blues to demotivate me from studying anyways.

 Of course, it’s been a lot of cooking and takeout - whether it be eating out with friends, cooking in the midst of a winter storm, or just munching on a bodega sandwich.
 I don’t remember who exactly said that the best way to improve your cooking is to eat out at restaurants, but it’s definitely been true.
 (And I definitely don’t say that to excuse myself from more takeout.)
-For example, omurice (Japanese omelette over rice) has been the latest inspiration!
+For example, [omurice (Japanese omelette over rice)](https://www.justonecookbook.com/omurice-japanese-omelette-rice/) has been my latest inspiration!

 <div style="text-align:center"><img src="/images/blog17/blog17-omurice.jpg" height="350"></div>

 ### What I’ve learned

-In the last blog post, I’ve written the first part of a three-part series on why we eat food - for fuel!
+In the [last blog post](https://www.warunlock.com/16-peppermint-mocha/), I’ve written the first part of a three-part series on why we eat food - for fuel!
 For example, dumplings (see below) is made up of carbohydrates (flour wrappers), protein (ground pork), fats (oil), fiber (cabbage), vitamins, and minerals.
-Not to mention other herbs and spices that provide a variety of flavors and healthly goodness.
+Not to mention other herbs and spices that provide a variety of flavors and healthly goodness. *(Note that I'm being reductive.)*

 <div style="text-align:center"><img src="/images/blog17/blog17-dumplings.jpg" height="350"></div>

 Wat actually happens to the food that we eat that provides energy?
-In short, the answer is metabolism.
+In short, the answer is **metabolism**.

 Note that this topic can get super dense super quickly.
 I had at least three separate courses talk about metabolism in slightly different angles.
 It also took that long before I really appreciated the complexity of the process!